 How to cite this article:

 Mulder, P. (2012).
-Blake and Mouton Managerial Grid.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/management/managerial-grid-blake-mouton
+Managerial Grid by Blake and Mouton.
+Retrieved [insert date] from ToolsHero: http://www.toolshero.com/leadership/managerial-grid-blake-mouton/

 Add a link to this page on your website: